Data protection law in transition: A conversation with expert Katharina Raabe-Stuppnig

 With more than 15 years of experience as a lawyer, her role as co-founder of a data protection advisory board and her active participation in proceedings before the European Court of Justice – together with Max Schrems and Thomas Lohninger – Katharina Raabe-Stuppnig is one of the most influential voices in European data protection law.
-In her law firm in Wickenburggasse in Vienna, she talks about her professional path, the challenges of the GDPR and the growing complexity caused by new EU digital laws.
+At her law firm on Wickenburggasse in Vienna, she talks about her career path, the challenges of the GDPR and the growing complexity of new EU digital laws.

 From Media Law to Data Protection: Expert in Austria

 Katharina Raabe-Stuppnig began her career in media law.
-She advised publishing houses and telecommunications companies on competition law, advertising and media responsibility.
-The bridge to data protection was almost automatic: “Many clients approached me and said: You know our processes and our balancing of interests – can you also support us with data protection?”
+She advised publishing houses and telecommunications companies on issues of competition law, advertising and media responsibility.
+The bridge to data protection came about almost automatically: “Many clients approached me and said: You know our processes and our balancing of interests – can you also support us with data protection?”

 When the GDPR came into force, data protection moved more into the center of corporate reality.
 Fines in the millions increased the pressure.
-Companies need clear concepts – and rely on existing partnerships.
-As a result, data protection law developed from a marginal topic to the central focus of her work.
+Companies needed clear concepts – and relied on existing partnerships.
+As a result, data protection law developed from a peripheral issue to the central focus of her work.

 Mag.
 Kathrina Raabe-Stuppnig